noru/noru.github.io.old/_posts/2014-07-13-About-COMMIT-WORK-and-Everything-That-Entails.md

 Here comes the first reason we shall not use this statement:

-#### -   In SAP system, database commits and rollbacks can be triggered implicitly.
+#### - REASON 1:  In SAP system, database commits and rollbacks can be triggered implicitly.

 That is, when implicit database commit happened, you don’t have to call explicit database commits such as `COMMIT WORK` or function module `DB_COMMIT( )`(unlike `COMMIT WORK`, this FM performs a sole task of commit without triggering other tasks, refer to documentation).